nanvel/blog/2017/11/trading.md

 > Historical success is a necessary but not a sufficient condition for concluding that a method has predictive power and, therefore, is likely to be profitable in the future.
 >
 > Evidence-Based Technical Analysis by David Aronson

+After a trade is entered, the risk/reward ratio is always shifting, and a trader must act based on how the trade plays out.

 Booking partial gains as the asset is becoming profitable and raising stops to ensure profits do not become losses.